jmarovi/CritvizDocs/docs/introduction.md

 ---
-title: Crivitz Documentation
+title: Critviz Documentation
 ---

-# Crivitz Documentation
+# Critviz Documentation

-Welcome to the official documentation for Crivitz, the online platform designed to streamline assignment management for university courses!
+Welcome to the official documentation for Critviz, the online platform designed to streamline assignment management for university courses!

 ## Table of Contents